scalabridgelondon/lesson-plans/level1/expressions-types-values.md

 *Hopefully, your student will say this has the type String* *If not, try and get them to evaluate this expression in a repl and read the type*

-## Objects and Method Calls
+## Method Calls

-The operations on an object are called it's methods.
+The operations on a value are called its methods.

 For example `toUpperCase` is an operation on strings.